isomorphic-software/smartclient-docs/classes/GroupingMessages.md

 ### Description
 When a [ListGrid](ListGrid_1.md#class-listgrid) is grouped by a date field in 'Upcoming' mode, this is the group title for all records in which the grouped date field occurs next month, relative to the current date.

 ### Groups

+- i18nMessages

+**Flags**: IRW

+---
+## ClassAttr: GroupingMessages.upcomingTodayTitle

+### Description
+When a [ListGrid](ListGrid_1.md#class-listgrid) is grouped by a date field in 'Upcoming' mode, this is the group title for all records in which the grouped date field occurs today, relative to the current date.

+### Groups

+- i18nMessages

+**Flags**: IRW

+---
+## ClassAttr: GroupingMessages.byDayOfMonthTitle

+### Description
+Title to use for the menu option which groups a date field by day of month, across all months and years.
+For example, all values that are on day 25 of any month in any year are grouped together.

+### Groups